-On 29 October 1618 the great explorer and adventurer Sir Walter Raleigh was beheaded on the orders of King James I of England.
-Famous for being one of the first to popularize tobacco brought back from his American adventures, Raleigh left a small bag of the stuff in his cell with the words “It was my companion at that most miserable time” inscribed upon it.
+On 29 October 1618, the great explorer and adventurer Sir Walter Raleigh was beheaded on the orders of King James I Famous for being one of the first to popularize tobacco brought back from his American adventures, Raleigh left a small bag of the stuff in his cell with the words “Ii was my companion at that most miserable time” inscribed upon it.
 He met his death with exemplary courage, urging the executioner to “strike man, strike!”

 Fighting from an early age

 Born in Devon in 1554, (or possibly 1552) Raleigh’s adventuring began early when he volunteered to fight with the Protestant Huguenots in a religious civil war in France at the tender age of 15.

 He returned a few years later, and after spurning an Oxford degree he went overseas once again, this time to Ireland.
 Here he fought once again, and started his long and bitter relationship with the Spanish when he was part of a group ordered to massacre a group of their soldiers who were assisting the Irish rebels at the siege of Smerwick.

 After the fighting, this young soldier became a rich landowner in Munster, where he met the English poet Edmund Spenser.
 After Spenser composed the Faerie Queene in honour of Elizabeth I, the two men headed to her court in London, where it was performed.
 Here Raleigh met his future patron, the Virgin Queen, who found him rather enthralling.